What should you do when a major crisis erupts? How can you counter the wave of negative public opinions that emerge, especially online?

 Generally, I would group corporate communication or PR crises into four categories:

-Let me go through each of the above scenarios in more detail below.
+Let us go through each of the above scenarios in more detail below.

 When a major accident involving your organisation occurs, resulting in the loss of lives or massive pollution, the last thing you should do is stick your head in the sand.